rdimatt/Kayako-STAFF-REST-API-Wrapper-Class/README.md

 ### If you are using Composer

-In your composer file, defined a repositories block containing the following
+In your composer file, define a repositories block containing the following:

 ```json
 "repositories": [